Information for the 2016-17 Academic Year

 - Monthly Payment Plan: An eleven-payment option with payments due on the 1st of each month from July through May.
 This plan incurs a $100 Service Fee which will be combined with tuition.

-Payment Methods Offered: FACTS accepts Credit Cards (Master Card, American Express and Discover), Automatic Bank Draft (ACH) and Invoice (Check by mail).
+Payment Methods Offered: FACTS accepts Credit Cards (Visa, Master Card, American Express and Discover), Automatic Bank Draft (ACH) and Invoice (Check by mail).
 The Finance Office will only accept bank checks, cash or money order payments at the school window.

 Payments are determined after all tuition assistance has been deducted.

-Fees: The only fees Prep charges annually for the academic year are an activity fee of $750, a book fee of $300, and a technology fee of $250.
-Over the past few years, we have eliminated extraneous fees, such as the freshman arts' day fee, the frosh-soph retreats, etc. The only other charges are for "opt-in" experiences.
+The mandatory annual fees, which are not included in tuition for the academic year are due in full on June 1st.
+These fees are an Activity Fee of $750, a Book Fee of $300, and a Technology Fee of $250.
+Over the past few years, we have eliminated extraneous fees, such as the Freshman Arts' Day fee, the Frosh-Soph Retreats, etc. The only other charges are for "opt-in" experiences.
 Examples of these are trips, music lessons, AP exams, SAT preparation, the Browning Center, etc. We have also eliminated mandatory student fundraisers such as the walk-a-thon.
 We do not have mandatory raffles or other sales that place fundraising demands and requirements on our parents.
 In addition, we do not have a pay-to-play system for athletics, which can become very expensive for our families.
 We do not charge for transportation for sports (athletes or fans), or include other athletic fees.
 We do not have graduation fees.
 Finally, we have eliminated fees related to our (optional) Emmaus and Kairos retreats with the exception of a small reservation charge.

 Payments are determined after all scholarships and tuition assistance has been deducted.
 If you wish to change your plan, please contact the Finance Office.